-During the years ended December 31, 2016, 2015 and 2014, the impact of foreign currency exchange rate changes on our results of operations and cash flows was a net gain of \$277, a net loss of \$340 and a net loss of \$437, respectively.
+During the years ended December 31, 2017, 2016 and 2015, the impact of foreign currency exchange rate changes on our results of operations and cash flows was a net loss of \$214, a net gain of \$277 and a net loss of \$340, respectively.

 Because we report in U.S. dollars on a consolidated basis, foreign currency exchange fluctuations could have a translation impact on our financial position.
-At December 31, 2016, we recognized a \$1,566 decrease in our foreign currency translation adjustment account because of fluctuations of the U.S. dollar against certain foreign currencies, including the post-Brexit vote strengthening of the U.S. dollar against the British pound, compared to a \$3,703 decrease at December 31, 2015.
+During 2017, we recognized a \$3,374 increase in our foreign currency translation adjustment account because of the weakening of the U.S. dollar against certain foreign currencies, compared to decreases of \$1,566 and \$3,703 during 2016 and 2015, respectively.